 Take An Omega 3 Fish Oil Supplement

-By taking an omega-3 fatty acid supplement rich in EPA and DHA, you can boost your brain's performance, speed, and short time memory.
+By taking an omega-3 fatty acid supplement rich in EPA and DHA, you can boost your brain's performance, speed, and short-term memory.
 One study suggests that fish oil may improve cognitive performance in healthy individuals by enhancing their working memory.
-Check out Xyngulars amazing omega-3 fish oil supplement, a blend of the 3 essential Omega-3 fatty acids that are designed to help your brain, heart, and metabolism function at their best to keep you at the peak of health.
+Check out Xyngular’s amazing omega-3 fish oil supplement, a blend of the 3 essential Omega-3 fatty acids that are designed to help your brain, heart, and metabolism function at their best to keep you at the peak of health.*

 Consider Taking A Ginkgo Biloba Supplement